home-assistant/home-assistant.io/source/_integrations/androidtv_remote.markdown

 You can use the `remote.turn_off`, `remote.turn_on`, `remote.toggle`,  and `remote.send_command` services from the [remote](/integrations/remote/) platform.

 For a list of the most common commands you can send to the Android TV via `remote.send_command` see: [TvKeys](https://github.com/tronikos/androidtvremote2/blob/main/TvKeys.txt).
-For a full list see [here](https://github.com/tronikos/androidtvremote2/blob/main/src/androidtvremote2/remotemessage.proto#L90).
+For a full list see [here](https://github.com/tronikos/androidtvremote2/blob/main/src/androidtvremote2/remotemessage.proto#L90) (note most of the keys in the full list typically don't work).

-If `activity` is specified in `remote.turn_on` it will open the specified URL in the associated app.
+If `activity` is specified in `remote.turn_on` it will open the specified URL in the associated app via [deep linking](https://developer.android.com/training/app-links/deep-linking).

 Examples of URLs to pass as activity for some popular apps: